rhjddjdbc/vaultx/README.md

-# pash – A Minimal Offline Password Manager in Bash
+# vaultx – A Minimal Offline Password Manager in Bash

-pash is a lightweight, secure, and offline password manager written entirely in Bash.
+vaultx is a lightweight, secure, and offline password manager written entirely in Bash.
 It uses OpenSSL for encryption and supports safe storage, auditing, and retrieval of credentials locally—no network access or cloud sync required.

 ---